tflori/angular-translator/docs/TranslateLogHandler.md

 ```

 ## Error messages
-Actually there are just 4 error messages:
+Currently there are just 4 error messages:

 - In TranslateService
   - `"Language <lang> could not be loaded (<reason>)"` - When the TranslateLoader rejects his promise with <reason> for loading <lang>.